 Our legal team at Aghabegian & Associates, PC has seen just how devastating underride accidents are.
 Victims of these catastrophic collisions have come to us, in pain and traumatized, and asked for our help.
 We fight for our clients to receive fair compensation for the horrific accidents that they had to live through.
-If you or a loved one have suffered injuries due to an underride accident, contact us today at (818) 507-4311, and find out how we can help you.
+If you or a loved one have suffered injuries due to an underride accident, contact our Glendale truck accident lawyers today at (818) 507-4311, and find out how we can help you.

 There is a significant height difference between passenger autos and semi-trucks.
 This means that during a collision, the odds of a vehicle going underneath a tractor-trailer is actually very high.
 An underride accident does not always involve a rear collision.
 Side underrides are also very common, and can happen during lane changes or when someone loses control of a vehicle.

 The dangers of underride accidents are very significant.
 Cars that pass below an 18-wheeler often get stuck, causing the occupants inside to become trapped.
 Many will perish while they wait for someone to free them.

 Most passenger autos are manufactured with certain crumple zones.
 These crumple zones are designed to absorb the impact of a crash, and will typically fold up like an accordion.